-Nature of Operations - Eastern Kentucky University Foundation, Inc. (Foundation) is a corporation formed for educational, charitable, and public purposes in accordance with the provisions of KRS 273.0010.
+Nature of Operations - Eastern Kentucky University Foundation, Inc. (Foundation) is a corporation formed for educational, charitable, and public purposes in accordance with the provisions of Kentucky Revised Statutes (KRS) 273.0010.
 The Foundation is a component unit of Eastern Kentucky University (University).
 Specifically, the Foundation was founded to cooperate with the University and with the University's Board of Regents (Board) in the promotion of the educational, civic, and charitable purposes of the University and the Board in any lawful manner deemed appropriate by the Foundation's Board of Directors.
-This purpose includes the encouragement of scholarships and research, the promotion of the prestige, expansion, and development of the University's physical plant and faculty, and the assistance of its students and alumni.
+This purpose includes the encouragement of scholarships and research, the promotion of the prestige, expansion, and development of the University's physical plant and faculty, and the assistance of the University's students and alumni.